 , where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-This web page shows only a small excerpt of our Schoof research.Another 195 words (14 lines of text) are included under the topic Early Schoof History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Schoof research.Another 98 words (7 lines of text) covering the years 1667, 1743 and 1667 are included under the topic Early Schoof History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Schuh, Schuck, Shuh, Schuch, Shook, Schug, Schewe, Schugh, Schuhman, Schumann, Schuckman, Schuckmann, Schumaker, Schoemaker, Shoemaker, Schumacher, Schuhmacher, Shoo, Schoo and many more.